fimbullinter/wotan/packages/mimir/docs/no-useless-predicate.md

 ## Rationale

-This rule consists of 3 distinct checks to detect conditions that are always truthy or always falsy:
+This rule consists of 4 distinct checks to detect conditions that are always truthy or always falsy:

 1. Expressions used as condition are checked for being always truthy or always falsy.
 TypeScript doesn't even try to detect if a condition always results in the same branch being chosen.
 This check detects when you forget to call a method or await a Promise, for example `if (checkAuthentication) {}` instead of `if (checkAuthentication()) {}`.
 Not using `strictNullChecks` makes this check almost useless.
 2. Comparing non-nullable values with `null` or `undefined`.
 TypeScript already detects invalid comparisons.
 However, it always allows comparing with `null` or `undefined` even if the type indicates that such a value can never occur.
 This check is disabled without `strictNullChecks`.
 3. Comparing `typeof v` with a type that can never occur.
 TypeScript only ensures you compare with a valid type.
+4. Using `key in obj` where `key` is known to be always present in `obj`.
+This check is disabled without `strictNullChecks`.

 ## :warning: Limitations

-Types like `{}` or `{toString(): string}` could contain primitive values.
+Types like `{toString(): string}` could contain primitive values.
 Due to a lack of type relationship APIs this rule is currently unable to detect these cases and assumes such types to be always truthy and `typeof` to return `"object"`.

 TypeScript doesn't include `undefined` in the type of index signatures (see [Microsoft/TypeScript#13778](https://github.com/Microsoft/TypeScript/issues/13778)).
 This rule doesn't know whether a certain value came from an index signature.
 There's some special handling to treat property access in conditions as potentially `undefined`.
 Unfortunately there's no reliable way to do the same if the value is assigned to an intermediate variable before using it in a condition: